 In order to install Chrome OS on your PC, you must get a “Chrome OS” image file from the internet.
 There are a few providers that offering Customized and compiled Chrome OS (image) that you can flash into USB drive and simply boot from it.

 Step 2.
-Download a media creation tool:, we’ve used Win32 Image Writer, choose the “Image file” that you earlier downloaded and click on “Write” button and wait for a couple of minutes.
+Download a media creation tool: we’ve used Win32 Image Writer, choose the “Image file” that you earlier downloaded and click on the “Write” button and wait for a couple of minutes.
 The extracted file size is about 7+GB, so it will take some time to write it on USB Drive in case you’re using a USB 2.0.
 Otherwise, USB 3.0 will do the job more quickly.
 You can also use tools like Rufus or balenaEtcher

 // You will notice that the USB Drive become inaccessible and Windows 10 may prompt you to format it, don’t do that.